-- Cost per click (CPC): how much money advertisers pay on average for a click on an ad for this keyword.
-High click prices are an indicator of strong competition or for niches where high profits are possible.
+- Cost per click (CPC) stands for how much money advertisers pay on average for a click on an ad for this keyword.
+High click prices are an indicator of strong competition or niches where high profits are possible.

-Ubersuggest shows you all the data you need for your keyword research.
-The user interface may seem confusing at first glance with all its figures and graphics.
-But for our purposes, you'll only need a few of the numbers and functions:
+UberSuggest shows you all the data you need for your keyword research.
+The user interface with all its metrics may seem confusing at first glance.
+But for our purposes, you only need a few numbers and functions:

 Ubersuggest can even analyze domains for your most profitable keywords and find out which keywords your competition has optimized.
 We'll come back to this kind of keyword research later.